UNINETTSigma2/documentation/getting_started/opslog.md

 ## Where to find it?

-The main page is accessible on [https://opslog.sigma2.no](https://opslog.sigma2.no).
+[The system is available as a web frontend](https://opslog.sigma2.no).
 This is the best place to get a quick overview of the overall status.

 ### Interacting with groups in the web frontend
 Services are divided into groups.
 These are collapsed by default to save space and make the site cleaner, **unless** there are ongoing events.
 In such case the relevant group will be expanded.